graphql/graphql-spec/spec/Section 7 -- Response.md

 positive numbers starting from `1` which describe the beginning of an associated syntax element.

+If an error can be associated to a particular field in the GraphQL response, it should contain an entry with the key `path` with a list of path segments starting at the root of the response and ending with the field associated with the error.
+Path segments that represent object fields should be strings, and path segments that represent array indices should be 0-indexed integers.

 GraphQL servers may provide additional entries to error as they choose to produce more helpful or machine-readable errors, however future versions of the spec may describe additional entries to errors.